gvwilson/sensibleadventures/nardica/nardica.md

 Johnson,
 and you've already lasted decades longer than you were supposed to."

-*Speaker nods.*
+*Speaker shrugs.*
-"NASA always did over-engineer things."
+"Well, the agency always did over-engineer things."

 *Speakers hug.*
 "I'm glad they did,"
 Doctor Johel said in a muffled voice.
 *Speaker wipes away tear.*
-"Some days I'd give anything to be back in Canterbury drinking hot chocolate and listening to you and Grandfather set the world right."
+"Some days I'd give anything to be back in London drinking hot chocolate and listening to you and Grandfather set the world right."